-According to (21), when the expenditure share in agricultural goods is decreasing $(g{\alpha} < 0)$, then aggregate expenditure in S falls, undertaking a divergent path with respect to constant expenditure in N. Given that the price index is identical for consumers in both countries, divergent expenditure paths directly yield divergence in consumption paths.
-The mechanism for this result is very straightforward in my model: when consumers in both regions shift their consumption shares in detriment of A, then S earns a decreasing part of global expenditure so it has to reduce its consumption level relative to N. This result constitutes the main difference between this version of the model and the one in the previous section.
+According to (21), a shrinking expenditure share in agricultural goods ($g{\alpha} < 0$), pushes down aggregate expenditure in S, which undertakes a divergent path with respect to constant expenditure in N. Given that the price index is identical for consumers in both countries, divergent expenditure paths directly yield divergence in consumption paths.
+The mechanism for this result is very straightforward in my model: when consumers in both regions shift their consumption shares in detriment of A, then S earns a decreasing part of global expenditure, so the region has to reduce its consumption level relative to N. This result constitutes the main difference between this version of the model and the one in the previous section.
 I can summarize the conclusions regarding the time path of relative consumption between regions as follows:

-Result 3 With endogenous expenditure shares to each good, uneven product creation reduces α , so consumers from S obtain an decreasing share of world income, translating into expenditure divergence between regions.
+Result 3 When uneven product creation reduces α , consumers from S obtain an decreasing share of world income, translating into expenditure divergence between regions.
 All consumers face the same price index, so divergence in consumption follows.

-The Euler condition in (23) establishes that a negative expenditure path in S must be accompanied by a rate of returns to savings (r_S) that is lower than the timepreference parameter (ρ) .
+The Euler condition in (23) establishes that a negative expenditure path in S must be accompanied by a rate of returns to savings (r_S) that is lower than the time-preference parameter (ρ) .
 Notice that, the previous result means that returns on savings in S are always lower than in N $(r_S < r_N = \rho)$, which is the intuitive outcome of firms from S earning a shrinking share of world value.